Arathne/vita-graphic-samples/readme.md

 ## Notes

+* some samples may not work anymore, but they are still useful as references
 * SDL2 vpk size is much larger than vitaGL
-* vita2d is the easiest way to draw font and textures
+* vita2d is the easiest way to draw text and images
 * writing files is to be done in ux0:data folder unless unsafe flag is set